mesmere/plantbot/README.md

 npm run start
 ```

-This starts plantbot with nodemon so that the server will restart automatically if you edit `.env` or anything in `src/`.
+The start script runs plantbot with nodemon so the server will restart automatically when the code changes.

+## Troubleshooting

+**Q. What if I'm trying to do development on Windows and can't build native modules? (node-gyp errors)**

+**A.** Ideally install the needed tools on your system somehow in order to keep dev as close as possible to production.
+That being said, native modules are technically optional and the bot should still work if you remove the following dependencies - but **do not** commit your modified `package.json`:

+* `bufferutil`
+* `utf-8-validate`
+* `zlib-sync`